 Director of Athletics

-Since taking over as the University of Miami’s Director of Athletics in 2013, Blake James has transformed The U, spearheading significant advances in all aspects of the department, including postseason appearances, student-athlete support, facility upgrades, ticket sales, broadcast capabilities and academic achievement.
+Since taking over as the University of Miami’s Director of Athletics in 2013, Blake James has transformed The U, spearheading significant advances in all aspects of the department, including in student-athlete support, facility upgrades, ticket sales, broadcast capabilities, academic achievement as well as in the number of postseason appearances.

-James has always placed a strong emphasis on academics and community outreach during his six-plus years as Miami’s Director of Athletics.
-A record 200 UM student-athletes made the 2017-18 ACC Honor Roll.
-In the most recent Graduation Success Rate figures released by the NCAA, Miami student-athletes posted a GSR mark of 90 percent.
-Nine programs were recognized for perfect single-year scores of 1,000 in the 2017-18 Academic Progress Report (APR).
-In addition, six of those programs – men’s and women’s cross country, golf, men’s and women’s tennis and volleyball – earned perfect multi-year scores of 1,000 for the four-year period from 2014-15 to 2017-18.
+James has always placed a strong emphasis on academics and community outreach during his seven-plus years as Miami’s Director of Athletics.
+A record 237 UM student-athletes made the 2019-20 ACC Honor Roll.
+Every team posted at least a 3.0 grade point average in the spring semester and the football team’s spring semester and cumulative GPAs also set team records.
+Nine programs were recognized for perfect single-year scores of 1,000 in the latest NCAA Academic Progress Report, and five programs — men’s and women’s cross country, golf, and men’s and women’s tennis teams — earned Public Recognition Awards for teams finishing in the Top 10 percent of their respective sports based on the most recent multi-year APR.

-During James’ tenure, Miami has completed several other facility enhancements, including the opening of the Schwartz Center for Athletic Excellence; the completion of the student-athlete training table, fueling station and dining hall; new artificial and natural playing surfaces and lights on the Greentree Practice Fields; a center-hung scoreboard inside the Watsco Center; renovations to the men’s and women’s basketball offices at Watsco Center; renovations to the Hecht Athletic Center; and a new videoboard for the Neil Schiff Tennis Center.
+In 2018, the $40 million Carol Soffer Indoor Practice Facility opened for use, encompassing not just indoor practice fields for football, but also new football coaches offices, new football reception and recruiting areas, weight room renovations and new coaches offices for golf, rowing, soccer and volleyball.
+Other recent facility enhancements include the opening of the Schwartz Center for Athletic Excellence; a new nutrition center; new artificial and natural playing surfaces and lights on the Greentree Practice Fields; a center-hung scoreboard inside the Watsco Center; renovations to the men’s and women’s basketball offices at Watsco Center; renovations to the Hecht Athletic Center; and a new videoboard for the Neil Schiff Tennis Center.

-In 2018, UM set a record for season tickets at Hard Rock Stadium (46,738) and also posted the school’s highest average attendance at Hard Rock Stadium (61,469).
-Since James took over as athletic director, football season ticket sales have increased 101 percent.
+In 2018, UM set a record for football season tickets at Hard Rock Stadium (46,738) and also posted the school’s highest average attendance at Hard Rock Stadium (61,469).
 From 2015-18, men’s basketball tickets sold out for three consecutive seasons for the first time in school history.

 In addition, Miami has built its broadcast, communications and marketing departments into one of the nation’s leaders in digital media and video production.
-Miami has continually ranked at the top of the conference in number of live ACC Network Extra broadcasts each year as it gears up for the launch of the new ACC Network, which debuts in August.
+Miami has continually ranked at the top of the conference in the number of live ACC Network Extra broadcasts each year and produced numerous ACC Network linear telecasts during the network’s debut this past year.
 James was also instrumental in helping Miami strike one of the largest apparel deals in the country with adidas.

 Prior to being named AD, James served Miami Athletics in the roles of Interim AD and Senior Associate AD for Development and Ticket Operations, where he oversaw the day-to-day operations of development, ticket sales and ticket operations.
 He also was a member of the Hurricanes’ senior staff and provided sport supervision.